noplacenoaddress/RNMnetwork/Chapter four - monero.md

 ![](/home/taglio/Pictures/btcpoint_bitcoin_atm_c828d19c75.jpg)

-Remember that to get cash from this **ATM** [[4]](https://en.wikipedia.org/wiki/Automated_teller_machine) normally you have to change XMP to LTC, then use a bitcoin debit card and go to the machine to get normal currency money.
-So people beside this system, people who work in the synthetic telepathy network gain money in various different ways, doing what is called normally an *articulated economic fraud*:
+Remember that to get cash from this bitcoin **ATM** [[4]](https://en.wikipedia.org/wiki/Automated_teller_machine) normally you have to change **XMR** [[5]](https://www.coinbase.com/price/monero?locale=en) to **LTC** [[6]](https://www.coinbase.com/price/litecoin?locale=en), then go to a local ATM as you can find in **coin ATM radar** [[7]](https://coinatmradar.com/).
+In Barcelona for example there's the network called **BitBase** [[8]](https://bitbase.es/) where you can sell also directly Monero.

+Another method is to buy a debit bitcoin card that you can recharge on line from your wallet and then simply go to every type of classic currency ATM and got cash.
+Like **CyptoPay** [[9]](https://cryptopay.me/bitcoin-debit-card/#uk).
+Criminals use false identities and SIM card without identification to buy online those goods.
+And this is a fraud.

+What those criminals can do in the same Monero circuit?
+I don't know but using a little bit of logic and remembering that we're speaking about B-side it's very simple:

+- Drug market buy and sell.
+- Black market buy and sell.
+- Human traffic.
+- Forced prostitution.
+- All kind of illegal good buy and sell.
+- Illegal apartment rent.
+- Credit card fraud.
+- Cracker services rent.
+- Corruption.

+This is only a little window over this terrorist and criminal network.
+We'll go deeper in the next chapters.